la2050/archive/_projects/2016/ocean-heroes-saving-lives-daily-as-a-water-rescuer.md

   any beach or body of water safer for all in Los Angeles just by their presence.
 The Open Water Junior Lifeguard Program makes LA the best place to Play.
+Please explain how you will define and measure success for your project.​: >- Our work will be evaluated based on the success of the participants.
+RAP Aquatic instructors create a curriculum prior to the beginning of the program based on the United States Lifesaving Association, which is the governing body for all open water programs/agencies.
+RAP's program is divided into four age
+  groups:  9-11/12-13/14-15/16-17.
+Staff set the same goals for all the different age groups.
+For instance, during the first year, the goals set for the younger group is to ensure water confidence in the surf and open water environment.
+By the end of the summer, all junior guards are to be confident in the following: Open water swim in ocean/lakes, Long distance swim and run, Run/swim/run time trials, Basic CPR-First Aid-swim rescues, and Competitiveness at meets with other open water agencies.
+Although each of our participants attend the California Surf Lifesaving Association regional event at the end of the summer, RAP identifies the strongest youth from our program to compete with over 40 Junior Lifeguard Agencies.
+The top five winners of each event move on to represent California and their respective agency at the United States Lifesaving Association - National Lifeguard competition.
+RAP has success stories of our participants winning Nationals.
+On the heels of these success stories, one of the outcomes of our Program besides life skills and conditioning is to also be a feeder into RAP's Lifeguard program.
+Many generations of our lifeguards began as Junior Lifeguards.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/ocean-heroes-saving-lives-daily-as-a-water-rescuer/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9852179754741-team91.jpg
 organization_name: City of Los Angeles Department of Recreation and Parks